Tuesday, October 11, 2005

 I learned today that my favorite professor has died.
 Jim Doyle, James P. Doyle, was my teacher at Fordham College, Bronx, New York.
 He later taught at Lyndon State College in Vermont.
 His years at Fordham matched mine--he started in 1974 (when I started on my B.A.) and left in 1980 (the year I finished my M.A.).

 Jim was the best teacher I ever had.
 He was the teacher who made the why of poetry clear to me, who made it clear that poetry was an urgent human enterprise.
-I had a class with him in my and his first semester at Fordham (drama), and it was not great, as he agreed.
+I had a class with him in my and his second semester at Fordham (drama), and it was not great, as he agreed.
 He was learning, I think, and he was facing a group of mostly uninterested and wary freshmen.
 But when I took his courses on modern and contemporary British poetry as a junior, I began to understand what literature was all about.
 Jim brought poetry to life, by any means necessary, often with humor, and always with absolute dedication and integrity.
 He was never ironic or glib about the works he was teaching.
 He was the real thing, and he presented tremendously difficult poetry (e.g., David Jones, Geoffrey Hill) to undergraduates in all its difficulty, without apology.
 I remember how several of us treasured our copies of Four Quartets, every page covered in notes from class ("the Doyle edition").
 I still have my copy.
 I remember going to an optional review class during reading days before finals and coming in very late (after a grandparent's funeral, believe it or not), which prompted Jim to just keep going, out of kindness.
 What a teacher!
 I'm glad that I told him how much his teaching meant to me.

 When I started on an M.A. at Fordham, I sat in on the modern British course I'd already taken, to get all the notes I'd missed the first time around.
 Here too, in that more leisurely world of reading days, there was an optional extra class, hours long, to get through Four Quartets.
 It was in mid-December, at night, in a more or less deserted classroom building.
 The room was packed, people listening intently, coats piled everywhere.
 There was the strangely magical feeling that sometimes comes from being in a classroom at night--brilliant fluorescent light inside and the black winter night in the windows.
 The class suddenly became very moving, as Jim stopped what he was doing to talk about the difficulty of the works we were reading and of how they wouldn't really become clear to us for years.
 It was an intensely human lesson about the whole project of living and learning.